 - Special Shared Services teams consisting of specialists, for example in the field of security or databases.

 - The Release Management team meets regularly in order to discuss the scope, progress and quality of releases.
 It ultimately determines whether a release can go live.

-All in all, SAFe recognises many roles and responsibilities.
+All in all, SAFe recognizes many roles and responsibilities.
 This is also necessary because SAFe offers a structure in which everyone who is involved in a particular value stream can work together effectively.
-This is particularly challenging for very hierarchical organisations that are organised around functional entities rather than product-oriented departments, and requires a different management approach.
+This is particularly challenging for very hierarchical organizations that are organized around functional entities rather than product-oriented departments, and requires a different management approach.